ColdTears619/Cosmic-Command-Odyssey-to-Proxima/README.md

 In a distant galaxy, your ship drifts between fading stars — its crew, six specialists from different worlds, bound by one mission: survive the next 10 turns.
 Each cycle brings unpredictable events — solar flares, alien signals, system failures, or moral decisions that test your judgment.
 The survival of the ship depends on your ability to assign the right role to the right crisis… before time runs out.

-🛰️ Roles on Board
+## 🛰️ Roles on Board

-Engineer – repairs the unrepairable.
+1. Engineer – repairs the unrepairable.

-Pilot – charts paths through chaos.
+2. Pilot – charts paths through chaos.

-Scientist – deciphers alien anomalies.
+3. Scientist – deciphers alien anomalies.

-Medic – protects life.
+4. Medic – protects life.

-Security Officer – holds the line.
+5. Security Officer – holds the line.

-Commander (You) – makes the final call.
+6. Commander (You) – makes the final call.

-⚙️ Gameplay Overview
+## ⚙️ Gameplay Overview

 Every turn, new events strike from the galaxy’s randomness.
 You must:

-Read the event,
+- Read the event,

-Choose a crew member to handle it,
+- Choose a crew member to handle it,

-Manage ship parameters — power ⚡, morale 💫, hull integrity 🛠️, oxygen 🌬️.
+- Manage ship parameters — power ⚡, morale 💫, hull integrity 🛠️, oxygen 🌬️.

-Your goal: survive 10 turns.
+> **Your goal**: survive 10 turns.
 Every decision matters.

 -------------------------------
 ## 💻 Technical Overview